questionlp/reports.wwdt.me/README.md

 If you would like contribute to this project, please make sure to review both the [Code of Conduct](./CODE_OF_CONDUCT.md) and the [Contributing](./CONTRIBUTING.md) documents in this repository.

+### AI Generated Code

+Please note that this project does not accept pull requests or bugfixes that include code that has been partially or wholly generated using AI.

 ## License

 This web application is licensed under the terms of the [Apache License 2.0](./LICENSE).